 The research data represents a data triangulation approach, which means it consists of a heterogenous set of data such as media articles, academic literature, Russian state-level documents and research interviews that were conducted in multiple countries.
 I have done fieldwork at each artistic site that I analyse in my dissertation, and I have also practiced participant observation at many other artistic events and sites.
 Fieldwork has been an important part of my research, helping to develop a sense of the art field’s structure and rules.
 I attended numerous art vernissages and cultural events in Moscow, Saint Petersburg, London, Venice, Zurich, for example, and gained professional insights from art biennials by volunteering at Moscow’s contemporary art biennale as a VIP guest assistant and as a headquarters agent at the European nomadic biennial Manifesta, which was organized in Zurich that year.
 I also acted as a trainee at the auction house Phillips in Moscow to build an understanding of the art field and its practices and relations.
 While acknowledging the importance of desktop research, fieldwork gave a unique opportunity to immerse into the case studies, observe the field participants, meet people and interviewees, and gain insights that could have otherwise left unnoticed.
 While my research did not represent an ethnographic method as such, I view the practice of literally going to the field an important part of a Bourdieu-inspired research.
 Likewise, the research interviews played a valuable role in the dissertation as they contributed to building an understanding of the art field and artistic sites and practices.

 My article-based dissertation showed how the Russian state and elites utilized the transnational field of art and its power mechanisms to accumulate and convert capital, and thereby increase their standing.
 Russian kleptocracy, which has been thriving through international structures, represents a matter of international relations.
 My dissertation also discusses the increased role of Russian security service actors or siloviki in the field of art.
 This discovery highlights the changes in the elite structure in Russia, where security services actors have gained more power compared to the 1990s or early 2000s, when siloviki acted as the servants of oligarchs, who were considered as the top elite in Russia (Soldatov & Borogan, 2010, p.
 27).
 Since then, the elite structure has evolved in Putin’s regime, which is also illustrated by the public claims of Nikolai Patrushev, the former director of the FSB, who has called the FSB’s personnel as “the new nobility” (Soldatov & Borogan, 2010, p.
 5).
 Relying on Karen Dawisha’s typology of three phases of Putin’s regime (Dawisha, 2014), it is worth suggesting that the increased involvement of siloviki in the arts may illustrate a shift to a fourth phase of Putin’s regime, marked by security service actors’ position-takings in the fields of art and cultural production.
-It can also support the claims that art and culture are considered as symbolic and strategic resources in Putin’s Russia (Turoma et al., 2018).
+It also supports the claims that art and culture are considered as symbolic and strategic resources in Putin’s Russia (Turoma et al., 2018).

 The doctoral dissertation consists of an integrative chapter and four peer-reviewed publications.
 Two of the publications are single authored, while two articles were co-authored with Dr Anni Kangas.
 The dissertation was supervised by University Lecturer Sirke Mäkinen from University of Helsinki and University Lecturer Anni Kangas from Tampere University.
 The dissertation’s pre-examiners were Professor Kirsti Stuvøy from Norwegian University of Life Sciences and Professor Alan Ingram from University College London.
 Professor Ingram also acted in the role of the opponent at the doctoral defence on 21 September 2024.